 The United Nations defined good governance as ‘participatory, consensus-oriented, accountable, transparent, responsive, effective and efficient, equitable and inclusive, and follows the rule of law’.
 Governance so often gets associated with rules that we forget it has inherent ethical and moral dimensions.
 Especially in a time when social and environmental responsibility is critical to business strategy, failing to actively consider the ethical and moral dimensions of governance does not set an organisation up for success.

 As mentioned, governance techniques are often mistaken for their functions.
 So what exactly are the functions of governance?
 Dr Lynda Bourne identifies six core functions of Governance in her article, they are:

 Project governance is the infrastructure that surrounds your projects and aims to clearly define responsibility, accountability and mechanism of oversight for projects.
 It’s main goal is to increase the success rates of projects by giving key stakeholders complete visibility and control over their portfolio of projects.

 Project governance typically sits above and outside the boundaries of project management.
-Its goal is to standardise governance structures and processes so communication throughout the whole organisation is efficient, task dependencies like approvals are streamlined and the strategic value of activities is clear.
+Its goal is to standardise governance structures and processes so communication throughout the whole organisation is efficient.
+For example, task dependencies like approvals are streamlined and the strategic value of activities is clear.

-The key value of project governance is not in resource maximisation, but rather optimisation.
-The level of control and visibility effective project governance systems offer allows for effective resource allocation that not only achieve results, but strategically aligned results.
+The key value of project governance is not in resource utilisation, but rather optimisation.
+The level of control and visibility, effective project governance systems offer, allows for effective resource allocation that not only achieve results, but strategically aligned results.
 As a result, effective project governance is necessary at a project, program and portfolio level and cannot simply be left to a single business unit.
 It has to be ‘owned’ by the entire enterprise.
 Doing this without the proper tools is hard, but once done right, provides immense value for your organisation.

 We’ve mentioned quite a few but the four key benefits of effective project governance lies in its ability to: